 This profile specifies behaviour and options that implementations of the SAML V2.0 Web Browser SSO Profile [SAML2Prof] are required to support.
-It is layered on, and supplements, the InCommon SAML V2.0 Browser SSO Deployment Profile [ICSAML2].
+It is layered on, and supplements, the InCommon SAML V2.0 Browser SSO Implementation Profile from [ICSAML2].

 Compliance with this profile is RECOMMENDED for all SAML products intended for use within the UK federation.